Womens Health

 Prosthesis

 Pick a bra that can expand to fit your breast shape if you need to wear one.
 For this same reason, some bras have concealed compartments.
-It’s possible that the kind of bra that works best for you will depend on the size and form of your prosthesis.
+The kind of bra that works best for you may depend on the size and form of your prosthesis.

 Specialist Stores